hmschreck/ansible-ideas/ansible.md

 This will take the file.j2 template, resolve any templating, and copy it.

 As with most modules, the template module will only register a change if the file resulting from a template is actually different from the existing file.

+## <a name="defaults">Defaults</a>
+Defaults are variables that, unless overridden by the user, will be used within the role.
+These really only are useful for roles.

+Function just like standard variables, but can be overridden.